The Hirth Family in Asia

 Professional Background

-I have spent nearly 20 years doing ministry.
+I have spent over 20 years doing ministry.
 Over a decade of that, has been spent working at Crossroads Bible Church in Grand Rapids, MI.
-Although my job has shifted some throughout the years, most recently, I have been serving as an elder, preacher, and head of both our Care and Counseling Department and residency program.
+Although my job has shifted some throughout the years, most recently, I have been serving as an elder, preacher, and head of both our counseling and care department and residency program.

 The residency program is something I brought to Crossroads out of an effort to invest in the next generation of leaders and to boost pastoral longevity.
 It is two years in duration with a goal of sending the resident out better equipped and prepared for whatever church role they assume upon leaving.
 I probably should be focusing on my professional background here, but honestly, I could talk about this program for the next 20 pages.
 It is exciting stuff.

 Prior to returning to Crossroads, I attended seminary and received my MDIV from Trinity Evangelical Divinity School (TEDS) just north of Chicago.
 I emphasized this degree in pastoral counseling and leveraged my electives to take as many counseling classes as possible.
-Recently, I decided to add a second master's degree in pastoral care and counseling and am slated to graduate from Calvin Seminary this winter.
+While working in Grand Rapids, I added a second master's degree (ThM) in pastoral care and counseling from Calvin Seminary.
+I am also pursuing my doctorate in education and studying the science and psychology of how humans learn and grow.

-I also spent a couple years working as a pastoral counselor and mediator.
+Before pastoring at Crossroads, I spent a couple years working as a pastoral counselor and mediator.
 Honestly, I loved this time!
 If God hadn't made it clear that he wanted me in the church, I would probably still be doing this.
 This is something I love about the role at ABTS, as mentioned, it brings together not only the different passions God has birthed in me, but also so many of the different educational and work experiences.

 I can't believe that I've been asked to teach Asian pastors and leaders to do exactly what God has graciously allowed me to do for the last 15 years.
 It blows my mind!